88-degrees/Book-of-Changes/appendix02s1.md

 ###### p.
 273

-for the sky forms Hsü.
+for the sky forms [**Xū ䷄**](e99c80xu.md).
 The superior man, in accordance with this, eats and drinks, feasts and enjoys himself (as if there were nothing else to employ him).

 1. 'He is waiting in the (distant) border:' -- he makes no movement to encounter rashly the difficulties (of the situation).
 'It will be advantageous for him constantly to maintain (the purpose thus shown), in which case there will be no error:' -- he will not fail to pursue that regular course.

 2. 'He is waiting on the sand:' -- he occupies his position in the centre with a generous forbearance.
 Though 'he suffer the small injury of being spoken (against),' he will bring things to a good issue.

-3. 'He is waiting in the mud:' -- calamity is (close at hand, and as it were) in the outer (trigram).
+3. 'He is waiting in the mud:' -- calamity is (close at hand, and as it were) in the outer (trigram **☵**).
 'He himself invites the approach of injury:' -- if he be reverent and careful, he will not be worsted.

 4. 'He is waiting in (the place of) blood:' -- he accommodates himself (to the circumstances of the time), and hearkens to (its requirements).